ephread/Instructions/README.md

 Refer to `MixedCoachMarksViewsViewController.swift` for a practical example.

 #### Providing custom views
 If the default customisation options are not enough, you can provide your custom views.
-A coach mark comprises two views, a _body_ view and an _arrow_ view.
+A coach mark comprises a _body_ view and an _arrow_ view.
 Note that the term _arrow_ might be misleading.
 It doesn't have to be an actual arrow; it can be anything you want.

 A _body_ view must conform to the `CoachMarkBodyView` protocol.
 An _arrow_ view must conform to the `CoachMarkArrowView` protocol.
 Both of them must also be subclasses of `UIView`.